 4. Pick the Right Shop

 Department stores and big retailers offer the most choice and variation and often have good in-house ranges (like Rosie Huntington-Whiteley's M&S collection or Debenhams' many Designers at Debenhams offerings).
 If you want plenty of advice, head to a specialist retailer like Rigby & Peller or Agent Provocateur where trained staff will be on hand to help you find what you're looking for.
 Online, the big player is Figleaves, but most retailers have a surprisingly large lingerie offering online; ASOS is a favourite of ours.
-Its own brand range boasts some great bralets and nonwired styles for smaller busts and they also stock plenty of fuller bust lines too.
+Its own brand range boasts some great bralets and nonwired styles for smaller busts, and it also stocks plenty of fuller bust lines too.

 5. Pick Brands That Work For Her Shape

 The average size offering for a mainstream lingerie line is S-XL and around 30A-38D (with some variation above and below — some size ranges are as small as 32B-36D).
 If you're looking for something in that kind of range, you should have plenty of choice by just walking into a lingerie shop or department.
 If you've checked the label and found that you need something in a different size, options may be slightly more limited, so look at the labels for indications of the brands she likes.